nmank/Flag_Median_and_FlagIRLS/README.md

 ## Description

 CVPR_Examples is the catch all example notebook to re-run all examples from the CVPR 2022 paper The Flag Median and FlagIRLS.
-The models directory contains a pretrained pytorch model on MNIST.For preprocessing and origin of the subspace MindsEye data see [Marrinan et. al.](www.cs.colostate.edu/~vision/summet).
+The models directory contains a pretrained pytorch model on MNIST.
+For preprocessing and origin of the subspace MindsEye data see [Marrinan et. al.](www.cs.colostate.edu/~vision/summet).
 For the origin of the YouTube LBG data see the YouTube Action Data Set [Liu et. al.](https://www.crcv.ucf.edu/data/UCF_YouTube_Action.php).
 Most of the functions for the examples are in center_algorithms.py. run_lbg_minds_eye.py and youtube_lbg.py are scripts to run the MindsEye and YouTube subspace LBG examples. youtube_dataset.py creates a subspace dataset from the YouTube videos.
 Warning- the MindsEye and YouTube examples take a while to run.

 ### Data Sets